-Remuneration Management

-and Nomination Engagement

-Board meeting attendance Audit Committee meeting attendance Committee meeting attendance Committee meeting attendance
+Board meeting attendance Audit Committee meeting attendance Committee meeting

-Helen Sinclair 4
+Helen Sinclair 4 2 2 2

-Joanna Santinon 4
+Joanna Santinon 4 2 2 2

-Emma Davies 4
+Emma Davies 4 n/a n/a n/a

 The Chair leads the Board in the determination of its strategy and in the achievement of its objectives.
 The Chair is responsible for organising the business of the Board, ensuring its effectiveness and setting its agenda, and has no involvement in the day-to-day business of Future Generations VCT.
 She facilitates the effective contribution of the Directors and makes sure that they receive accurate, timely and clear information and that they communicate effectively with shareholders.